Jay Gupta: Earlier career

-Later career
+FC Goa

 On 7 August 2023, it was officially announced that Indian Super League club FC Goa roped him in as their new addition to the defence.
 He earned caps for Manolo Márquez managed Goa in 2023 Durand Cup, in which they reached semi-finals, until going down to Mohun Bagan.
 He made his competitive league debut on 2 October against newly promoted side Punjab, in their 1–0 victory.

 On 7 October, he scored first goal for the club with a curler right at the death in the campaign against Odisha, in their 3–2 win at home.
-Until the international break in November, he was awarded ISL emerging player of month (October), with one goal and one assist in all five matches, playing crucial role in Goa's unbeaten run.
+Ahead of the international break in November, he was awarded the ISL Emerging Player of the Month award for October, with one goal and one assist in the five matches he played, and a crucial role in Goa's unbeaten run.
 On 9 February 2024, he scored his second league goal against Odisha in an 1–1 tie in Bhubaneswar.

 East Bengal

 On 15 July 2025, Gupta moved to East Bengal for a transfer fee of ₹1.5 crore, plus ₹10 lakh in appearance-based bonuses.
-This made it the highest fee FC Goa had ever received for an Indian player, surpassing the club’s previous record set by Aibanbha Dohling in 2023.
+This made it the highest fee FC Goa had ever received for an Indian player, surpassing the club's previous record set by Aibanbha Dohling in 2023.